Meike-K/hello_genomics_calc_py36/README.md

 You need to store it as `/fastgenomics/summary/summary.md` - otherwise it would be ignored.

-While a generic documentation of your application is specified in the manifest.json, we encourage you to describe the scientific meaning of the results achieved my your application in the summary in terms of a "abstract, methods and results"-section of a publication.
+While a generic documentation of your application is specified in the manifest.json, we encourage you to describe the scientific meaning of the results in the summary.
+This summary should describe the results, achieved by your application, in terms of an "abstract, a methods and a results"-section of a publication.
-To do so, your application needs to describe all operations applied to the data and all achieved results, which only can be described during and after runtime of your application as it doesn't know the input data yet.
+If necessary provide results of your analysis within the summary:

 For example: "... and identified 14 clusters ..."